Hershey's Historic Spaces

 Hersheypark historic

 In 1975, Holiday Magazine named Hersheypark the cleanest and greenest amusement park in the United States.
-Today, Hersheypark continues to expand its rides and entertainment with the recent addition of an 11-acre water park and Hershey’s ChocolatetownSM, an all-new area, including shopping, dining, and new coaster, coming in summer 2020.
+Hersheypark continues to pride itself in creating a modern space that keeps the traditions of the past alive.
+The park is home to an 11-acre water park, a zoo, and Hershey’s ChocolatetownSM, a space anchoring the park entrance featuring shopping, dining, and rides.

 Zoo America